The hitchhiker's guide to the IXPE data analysis: How to measure polarization from photoelectric polarimeters

 Once the angles at which the photoelectrons are emitted are known, the X-ray polarization can be determined.
 In fact, as shown in Figure~\ref{fig:modcurve}, the histogram of the photoelectron's azimuthal directions, $\phi$, provides the so-called modulation curve showing different behaviors in case the impinging X-ray source is unpolarized (constant curve) or polarized ($\cos^2\phi$ modulated curve that for 100\% polarized sources ranges from zero up to a maximum of counts).

 In the literature, several methods to estimate the polarization degree and angle from the data of photoelectric polarimeters have been proposed: (i) the classical one based on modulation curves fit; (ii) Stokes parameters estimation from modulation curves fit \cite{Strohmayer2013}; (iii) Stokes parameters estimation based on an unbinned event-by-event approach \cite{Kislat15}.
 These methods, as reported by Ref.~\cite{DiMarco22b}, provide consistent results, but using Stokes parameters offers several advantages.
-In particular, the possibility to handle Stokes parameters as fluxes with full Gaussian statistics allows decoupling systematic effects in polarization measurements, as described in Ref.~\cite{Rankin22}, or polarization from different spectral components (see, e.g., Ref.~\cite{Strohmayer2017} and Section~\ref{sec:specpol}).
-The unbinned approach has the further advantage of allowing for obtaining estimations even from a low number of events and applying corrections and a weighted analysis on an event-by-event basis \cite{DiMarco22}.
+In particular, the ability to treat Stokes parameters as fluxes with full Gaussian statistics allows decoupling of systematic effects in polarization measurements, as described in Ref.~\cite{Rankin22}, or of polarization from different spectral components (see, e.g., Ref.~\cite{Strohmayer2017} and Section~\ref{sec:specpol}).
+The unbinned approach has the further advantage of allowing estimates to be obtained even from a small number of events and of applying corrections and performing a weighted analysis on an event-by-event basis \cite{DiMarco22}.
 Hereafter, only this approach is considered because it is the one used for \ixpe data; for each k-th X-ray that produces a photoelectron track in the GPD, the photoelectron azimuthal direction of ejection, $\phi_\textrm{k}$, is determined and translated into Stokes parameters \cite{Kislat15}:

-After this, a correction needs to be applied because GPDs suffer from a systematic effect known as spurious modulation \cite{Rankin22}.
+After this, a correction is needed because GPDs suffer from a systematic effect known as spurious modulation \cite{Rankin22}.
 This spurious modulation is an instrumental effect mimicking the polarimetric signal, which can provide a nonzero polarization degree even for unpolarized sources; such an effect has been characterized and is removed thanks to calibration maps depending both on the event's energy, $E_\textrm{k}$, and the absorption point on the GPD sensitive area expressed in pixel coordinates ($x_\textrm{k}, y_\textrm{k}$).
-The subtraction is performed by subtracting the effect in the measured Stokes parameters ($i_\textrm{k}$, $q_\textrm{k}$ and $u_\textrm{k}$) on an event-by-event basis \cite{Rankin22}:
+The correction is performed by subtracting the effect in the measured Stokes parameters ($i_\textrm{k}$, $q_\textrm{k}$ and $u_\textrm{k}$) on an event-by-event basis \cite{Rankin22}: